 1 tbsp light cooking oil

 1 cup plain yogurt, beaten till smooth

 Saute chopped garlic and onion in 1 tbsp oil till tender.
 Add in ground chicken and stir fry till brown and cooked through.
 Mix in tomato paste, cumin, salt, pepper and paprika, and cook for a few minutes till well blended.
 Mix in fresh chopped parsley, and set aside to cool.

 Once the filling is cooled, begin rolling out the cigars.
 Start with placing a large spring roll wrapper on a cool flat working surface.
 Place about a teaspoon of the filling to one end of the wrapper, in a vertical line on the top half of the sheet.
 Fold the lower half over, sealing the edges lightly with water, and roll out into a cigar tucking in the open edge to close all sides.
 Seal edges with a bit of water and set the cigar aside on a cool plate.
 Continue to roll out remaining cigars.

 Heat enough oil in a deep pan for deep frying.
 Deep fry cigars a few at a time till golden and crisp.
-Drain on paper towels and serve with garlic-yoghurt dipping sauce.
+Drain on paper towels and serve with garlic-yogurt dipping sauce.

-To make garlic-yogurt dip, simply mix beaten yoghurt with lemon juice, garlic salt and sprinkle with a pinch of paprika.
+To make garlic-yogurt dip, simply mix beaten yogurt with lemon juice, garlic salt and sprinkle with a pinch of paprika.